-As an aid to climbers, mountaineers, ski tourers and walkers for each winter season, we are producing an Avalanche Information and Risk Assessment on our Weather Page based on the highly successful Scottish service that has been in use for many years.
+As an aid to climbers, mountaineers, ski tourers and walkers for each winter season, each winter we post Avalanche Information and Risk Assessments on our Weather Page based on the highly successful Scottish service that has been in use for many years.

 As we are in the hills most days during the winter and are consistently in a position to evaluate the danger, this safety information will be made available to all interested parties through our websites and blogs.
 This service is in operation from mid-December each year and will be updated as and when conditions materially change.